rohan74/Feedreader-Project/README.md

 # Instruction
 1. To run this, clone the repositery
 2. Run `live-server` within the project's top-level directory. (npm should be pre-installed to run this command)
+3. The application will run the Jasmine tests automatically and print the results at the bottom of the web-page.
-3. Test are written in jasmine/spec/feedreader.js
+4. Test are written in jasmine/spec/feedreader.js